 Bundt pans themselves are defined by a ring shape with a hole in the middle.
 These days you can get them in a plethora of shapes and sizes.
 The ones you'll see pictured for this lemon Bundt cake with sour cream are known as the Original (rounded) and the Jubilee (diamond-pattern) pans.

 Although I wanted to use the Jubilee pan for photos because it's so pretty, honestly, this is a lot of batter for a 10-cup Bundt to handle.
 I preferred my results using a 12-cup Bundt pan which was perfectly sized for this amount of batter.
-If you don't have a Bundt pan, a 12-cup angel food cake pan can work well too.
+If you don't have a Bundt pan, a 12-cup or bigger angel food cake pan can work well too.

 What you'll need to make this tasty lemon Bundt cake from scratch...